oiavorskyi/offline-java-pipeline/README.md

-# Setting up and running Concourse pipelines for Java apps in air-gapper environments
+# Setting up and running Concourse pipelines for Java apps in air-gapped environments

 When a Concourse pipeline is running in an air-gapped environment it only has access to built-in resource and task images such as `git`, `cf` or `s3`.
 Access to images in public repositories such as Docker Hub is prohibited.
 As a result, pipelines that rely on such images require a workaround.